Breaking News | Lagos discovers more COVID-19 cases in another school

 Lagos State Government says it has confirmed more positive COVID-19 cases in another secondary boarding school in the state.

-Abayomi said that a staff of the school fell ill, received first aid treatment at the school clinic, but later tested positive for COVID-19 at the Lagos State Biobank on Nov.
-2.
+Mr Abayomi, a professor, said a staff of the school fell ill, received first aid treatment at the school clinic, but later tested positive for COVID-19 at the Lagos State Biobank on November 2.

 He noted that contact tracing revealed that a student and four contacts of the staff member were positive for COVID-19.